GuilhermeCunha79/lapr2/docs/SprintB/US3/US_03_RegisterAnewClient.md

 -Output Data: The client receives an email with the registration confirmation and his password (In)Success of the operation.

-*Identity here the data to be inputted by the system actor as well as the output data that the system have/needs to present in order to properly support the actor actions.
-Regarding the inputted data, it is suggested to distinguish between typed data and selected data (e.g. from a list)*

 ### 1.6.
 System Sequence Diagram (SSD)